🔍 공개 퀴즈 검색

 1. Ignore evidence completely

-2. Attack opponents or critics
+2. Attack opponents personally

-4. Provide facts/statistics, use logical reasoning, cite research, show clear structure ✓
+3. Provide facts/statistics, use logical reasoning, cite research, show clear structure ✓

 Which appeal is most important?